The Right Way To Handle Onboarding and Reboarding

 How about new mystery shop programs or vendor comparisons?

-According to Harvard Business Review, "Great onboarding helps individuals regain their confidence and cuts down the time it takes to get up and running.
+According to Harvard Business Review, "Great onboarding helps individuals regain their confidence and reduces the time it takes to get up and running.
 But new hires aren’t the only people who could benefit from this type of structured support.
 Right now, everyone at your company needs some form of onboarding."

 While such a process may feel like something you can run through as a checklist, your goal is not to get through it but for your staff to attain comprehension.